🔗 What is internal linking in SEO? (Direct answer)

 |---|---|

 | Page has valuable content and should rank | Add 3–5 contextual internal links from related pages.
 Ensure it is linked from its relevant cluster pillar page.
-Add it to relevant category/tag pages. |
+Add to relevant category/tag pages. |

-| Page has outdated or thin content | Either update and improve the content (then add internal links), or consolidate it with a related, stronger page via 301 redirect. |
+| Page has outdated or thin content | Either update and improve the content then add internal links, or consolidate it with a related, stronger page via 301 redirect.
+See the content pruning guide for the full consolidation framework. |

 | Page should not be indexed (test pages, old landing pages) | Add noindex tag or remove the page entirely.
 Remove from sitemap.
 No internal links needed. |